 - Some alternative therapies, like homeopathy and Chinese medicine and psychotherapy if this is given within the medical practice.

-In any given year, adults have to pay the first CHF 300 of any medical treatment, apart from maternity services, themselves.
-This is called an ‘excess’.
+In any given year, adults have to pay the first CHF 300 of any medical treatment themselves, except for maternity services.
+This contribution is called an ‘excess’.
 The insurance will only pay what exceeds the excess and even then, the patient has to pay 10 percent of that amount.
 This is called the ‘deductible’ and is limited to CHF 700 per year or CHF 350 per year for children.
 If you need to go to hospital, you have to pay CHF 15 per day.

 Health insurance premiums